 • “Gender” refers to a person’s identity and how they feel inside.
 Examples include man, woman, nonbinary, agender, bigender, genderfluid, pangender, and trans.
 A person’s gender identity may be different from the sex they were assigned at birth.

-What does maca root do for a woman’s sexual function?
+What does maca root do for a female sexual function?

-One older 2015 study of 45 women who experienced antidepressant-induced sexual dysfunction also found that taking 3,000 milligrams (mg) of maca root per day for 12 weeks significantly improved sexual function and libido compared with a placebo.
+One older 2015 study of 45 females with antidepressant-induced sexual dysfunction also suggests that taking 3,000 milligrams (mg) of maca root per day for 12 weeks significantly improved sexual function and libido compared with a placebo.

-That said, more well-designed studies are needed to investigate the effects of maca on female libido and sexual function.
+However, larger studies in humans are still needed to investigate the effects of maca on female libido and sexual function.

 Summary